AI Visibility Measurement

 Structured data and topical depth

-Surfaceable's analysis also found that mid-market B2B SaaS companies regularly outperformed Fortune 500 companies in AI citation performance.
-The explanation was consistent: smaller companies had invested specifically in structured, answer-led content architecture (topic clusters, FAQ schema, Organization schema), while enterprise brands relied on domain authority that does not automatically translate to AI citation.
-AI visibility, the report concluded, "is a leveller."
+Surfaceable's analysis found that mid-market B2B SaaS companies regularly outperformed Fortune 500 companies in AI citation performance.
+Smaller companies had invested specifically in structured, answer-led content architecture (topic clusters, FAQ schema, Organization schema), while enterprise brands relied on domain authority that does not automatically translate to AI citation.

-The signals with the strongest correlation to scores above 75 out of 100 were: structured data on key pages (Organization, FAQPage, Article schema), FAQ-format content addressing target queries, Wikipedia or Wikidata entity presence, active blog publishing, verified Google Business Profile, consistent brand descriptions across review platforms, and full AI crawler access with no robots.txt restrictions blocking GPTBot, ClaudeBot, or PerplexityBot.
+The signals with strongest correlation to scores above 75: structured data on key pages (Organization, FAQPage, Article schema), FAQ-format content addressing target queries, Wikipedia or Wikidata entity presence, active blog publishing, verified Google Business Profile, consistent brand descriptions across review platforms, and full AI crawler access with no robots.txt restrictions blocking GPTBot, ClaudeBot, or PerplexityBot.

-Single-run citation scoreLow (varies between runs)Easy (any tool reports it)None (cannot influence stochastic output directly)
+Single-run citation scoreLow (varies between runs)Easy (any tool reports it)None (cannot influence stochastic output)

 Earned media placement countHigh (permanent once published)Medium (requires tracking placements)High (controlled through editorial relationships)

-Entity consistency scoreHigh (stable across platforms)Medium (requires cross-platform audit)High (brand controls its own descriptions)
+Entity consistency scoreHigh (stable across platforms)Medium (requires cross-platform audit)High (brand controls descriptions)

 Structured data presenceHigh (deterministic, crawlable)Easy (automated schema checks)High (brand implements directly)